fluent-beats/fluent-bit-docker-info/README.md

 ## Collecting info
 The plugin will access the Docker Engine endpoint `/containers/{id}/json`.

-It will not use any parameter.
+It will use the following parameters:
+ * size=true (return information about container size)

 Each response will include important information like: